Back to Blog

 10%-18%$1,500,000 out-of-pocket

 Most Florida condo associations choose a 3% or 5% hurricane deductible.
-From our policy data, one association was offered both a 3% and 5% option, with the 5% deductible saving approximately 5% on the annual premium.
 The right choice depends on your association's reserve fund balance and risk tolerance.

 7. Wind Mitigation Features

 Florida law requires carriers to provide premium credits for verified wind mitigation features.
-A wind mitigation inspection documents features like roof-to-wall connections, roof geometry, opening protection (impact windows/shutters), and roof covering type.
+A wind mitigation inspection documents features like roof-to-wall connections, roof geometry, opening protection (impact windows and shutters), and roof covering type.

-Associations with verified wind mitigation features typically receive an 8-12% premium credit.
+Associations with verified wind mitigation features typically receive an 8% to 12% premium credit.
 Given the size of commercial property premiums, this credit can represent thousands of dollars in annual savings.

 Real-World Cost Examples

-To put these factors in context, here are representative annual premium ranges for common Florida condo association profiles.
-These are based on actual policy data and our rate analysis — not hypothetical scenarios.
+To put these factors in context, here are representative annual premium ranges for common Florida condo association profiles based on actual policy data and our rate analysis.

 Association ProfileTIVUnitsRegionEst.
 Annual Premium